MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

   <li> If you are looking for a PaaS-based approach, you can simply lift your SQL Server virtual machine running SSIS into the cloud </li>
   <li> For those who want to leverage a PaaS-based approaches, Azure now offers the facility to publish your SSIS packages directly into Data Factory. </li>
 </ul>

+<p> In the table below, the main differences between Azure Data Factory and SSIS are highlighted </p>

   | Azure Data Factory     | SSIS     |
 | ------------- |:-------------:|